MoonDusk1996/ai-discord-bot/README.md

 ## 💖Contributing

 Contributions are always welcome and help a lot.
 Visit [The perks of being a donor](https://mary-jane-website.vercel.app/), log in with your discord account and make a donation.
-This helps us keep the project active and constantly evolving, in addition to guaranteeing some bonuses such as a special role for donater users on the official server and the ability to execute commands directly in Mary Jane's DM.
+This helps us keep the project active and constantly evolving, in addition to guaranteeing some bonuses such as a special role for donater users on the official server and the ability to execute commands directly in AI bot's DM.

 ## 📄License